cairo-robotics/ompl/README.md

 ##  Notes for CAIRO:

-In order to set this up with a custom cost function first you'll need to setup an OMPL development environment in either Ubuntu 16.04 Desktop or Docker using this tutorial: https://jack-kawell.com/2019/06/24/installing-ompl/
+In order to set this up with a custom cost function first you'll need to setup an OMPL development environment in either Ubuntu 16.04 Desktop or Docker using [this tutorial](https://jack-kawell.com/2019/06/24/installing-ompl/).

 After that you'll want to clone [this repo](https://github.com/cairo-robotics/custom_planning.git) into the `ws_moveit/src` directory: